marcusmchale/breedcafs/README.md

  * Items:
    - Typical units of analysis (Field > Blocks > Tree > Sample)
    - Pseudo-hierarchical relationships
-     - Block provides optional grouping for trees
+     - Block provides optional grouping for trees or samples
-     - Samples can be representative of Fields, Trees or groups of Trees (i.e. pools)
+     - Samples can be representative of Fields, Blocks, Trees or groups of Blocks or Trees (i.e. pools)
-     - Samples can further be representative of samples, i.e. sub-divided samples.
+     - Samples can further be representative of samples or groups of samples, i.e. sub-divided samples or pooled samples.
  * Records
-   * 3 types currently supported:
+   * 4 types currently supported:
     * Properties
       - Intransient values
     * Traits